Bashar200/youtube-dashboard/README.md

 - **Kafka**: A distributed event streaming platform used for building real-time data pipelines and streaming applications.
 - **API Hitting**: Daemon thread hits an external API at an interval of 1 minute.
 - **GET API with Search Functionality**: Provides a GET endpoint to search data stored in MongoDB.
+- **POST API for API-KEY Registration**: Provides a POST endpoint to register key (few keys are already set by default).

 ## Requirements